 Once the Pot is distributed to the winner(s), a new hand of Hold’em is ready to be played.
 The button now moves clockwise to the next player, and the blinds are put out respectively.

 A good way to get into Triple Draw or any type of poker game is to practice on play money online poker sites.
-You can find lists of OPA approved sites on our Top US Poker Sites page.
+You can find lists of OPA approved sites on our US Poker Sites Guide.

 When all players have gathered around the table, one is selected to start off as the nominal dealer for the first hand.
 This selection is determined through a high card draw (each player is dealt one card; the player with the highest value card goes first, with Ace being the highest.
 If two or more players have the same value card then they are ranked according to suit).